 Safety tip: No candles in the twigs and bark, okay?
 If you want to add lights to your fresh greens, use LED—they’re not as hot as the older style lights.

 Looking for homemade holiday meal and gift ideas?
-Check out our Holiday Bundle featuring our Home-Baked Holiday Mailer, Holiday Gift Giving Jars, The 12 Cookies of Christmas, and Holiday Treats!
+Check out our ebooks for our Celebrations for the Freezer, Holiday Gift Giving, The 12 Cookies of Christmas, and Holiday Treats!
+We even offer a Gingerbread House Guide!